defunctzombie/bamboo/Readme.md

 ### Persist the model

 Bamboo persists and loads all models via a configured `sync` function.
-Bamboo ships with a working ajax function you can use, or you can wrap your favorite ajax library.
+In most cases you can use the [bamboo-sync-ajax](https://github.com/defunctzombie/bamboo-sync-ajax) module to sync over ajax.
+You can also wrap your favorite ajax library and roll your own.
 See the [options][wiki-options] wiki page for details.

-In our example post, we used the bamboo provided ajax `sync` function to persist our models over ajax.
+In our example post, we used the bamboo-sync-ajax module to persist our models over ajax.
 Bamboo avoids using globals or state and leaves this up to you to dictate how to build your app; You will need to specify the sync option for every Model you build and wish to persist (not every instance).

 ```javascript
 // before a new post is saved, is_new() will return true